The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 The translation of the word “Cailleach” is “The Veiled One” in English.
 This makes sense since the visual depiction of these figures comes as an old woman covering her matted hair.
 However, she has other names depending on the folklore she appears in.

-She’s popular as Beira in the Scottish Folklore, but her different name doesn’t change her identity as the winter Goddess.
+She’s popularly known as Beira in Scottish Folklore, but her different name doesn’t change her identity as the winter Goddess.

 What Irish Folklore and Legend Say about Cailleach?